Arturr-H/Responder/README.md

         port: 8080u16,     // Self explanatory
         serve: Some("./static"),              // Serve static files from a folder
-        not_found: Some("./static/404.html"), // Where to direct users going to a path which doesn't exist routes,
+        not_found: Some("./static/404.html"), // Where to direct users going to a path which doesn't exist
+        num_threads: 8u16,                    // How many threads to handle all requests routes,
     }).unwrap();